-The staff of the Office for Research and Scholarship is comprised of a director (the Associate Dean for Research), an administrative assistant, two research administrators, three contract editors, a statistical consultant, who are all available to assist faculty with planning their research efforts.
+The staff of the Office for Research and Scholarship is comprised of a director (the Associate Dean for Research), an administrative assistant, two research administrators, three contract editors and a statistical consultant, who are all available to assist faculty with planning their research efforts.

-- To request editorial support, simply send an e-mail to Mariah Tennell, with the file that you would like edited attached.
+- To request editorial support, simply send an e-mail to Dr. Michael Weaver, with the file that you would like edited attached.

 - In order to determine if your file is eligible for ORS Editorial support, please review the Editorial Support FAQ.